Spacetime evolution of lepton number densities and wave packet-like effects for neutrino flavor and chiral oscillations in quantum field theory: Introduction

 For studies of the C$\nu$B we need to build a framework that uses a momentum distribution \cite{Dolgov:2002wy}.
-For oscillation experiments, if the neutrino is produced with a localized space a momentum distribution description is necessary.
-Descriptions of that type have been done using wave packet formulations \cite{Giunti:1991ca,Giunti:1993se,Giunti:2002xg,Beuthe:2001rc,Kayser:1981ye}.
-To incorporate a momentum distribution in our framework, we consider densities of the lepton family numbers that are localized in space.
-We have previously discussed details of the formulation for the Majorana mass case using plane waves \cite{Adam:2021qiq}.
+Since the state of the C$\nu$B can be described by a mixed state at their decoupling time, their momentum distribution should be given by a density matrix.
+For oscillation experiments, if the neutrino is produced with a localized space, it should be described by a pure state with a momentum distribution.
+Descriptions of that type have been done using wave packet formulations \cite{Giunti:1991ca,Akhmedov:2019iyt,Akhmedov:2017xxm,Akhmedov:2009rb,Nussinov:1976uw}.
+To incorporate a momentum distribution in our framework, we consider densities of lepton family numbers that are localized in space as pure states.
+We have previously discussed details of the formulation for the Majorana mass case using plane waves \cite{Adam:2021qiq,Adam:2021vbl,Benoit:2022dsc}.

+In future work we can extend this study to the mixed state required by C$\nu$B, and further consider the time evolution of lepton numbers under the expansion of the universe.
+Then, we may be able to clarify when the C$\nu$B transits from the relativistic regime to the nonrelativistic regime.
+One may also find how the coherence for a given momentum distribution will continue or will be lost as the C$\nu$B is redshifted due to the expansion.
+Therefore, our present work can be useful to clarify those natures of the C$\nu$B.